-- Obtain relevant patient history by oral interview and/or chart review for clinical data such as lab tests or previous imaging scans to enable optimum diagnostic sonograms. - Operate ultrasound equipment safely and accurately to obtain sonographic images of diagnostic quality. - · Maintain strict hygienic practices in the lab, including hand washing, wearing gloves, cleaning the transducers, etc. - Perform appropriate exam protocols to record normal anatomy or pathology in the body. - Perform appropriate exam protocols when executing Doppler scans for evaluation of physiologic data. - Perform appropriate exam protocols for each area of specialization: obstetrics and gynecology; abdomen and superficial structures; vascular; and adult echocardiography. - Record data for interpretation and analysis for the supervising physician - Analyze sonograms using critical thinking skills to compose a preliminary report. - Demonstrate excellent therapeutic communication skills with patients and with others in the health care setting. - Respect the privacy of the patients by adhering to HIPAA regulations at all times. - Conduct oneself in an ethical and legal manner in accordance with the Code of Professional Conduct of the Society of Diagnostic Medical Sonographers, which includes the following in its preamble: - Sonographers shall act in the best interests of the patient. - Sonographers shall provide sonographic services with compassion, respect for human dignity, honesty, and integrity. - Sonographers shall respect the patient's right to privacy, safeguarding confidential information within the constraints of the law. - Sonographers shall maintain competence in their field. - Sonographers shall assume responsibility for their actions.
+- Obtain relevant patient history by oral interview and/or chart review for clinical data such as lab tests or previous imaging scans to enable optimum diagnostic sonograms. - Operate ultrasound equipment safely and accurately to obtain sonographic images of diagnostic quality. - Maintain strict hygienic practices in the lab, including hand washing, wearing gloves, cleaning the transducers, etc. - Perform appropriate exam protocols to record normal anatomy or pathology in the body. - Perform appropriate exam protocols when executing Doppler scans for evaluation of physiologic data. - Perform appropriate exam protocols for each area of specialization: obstetrics and gynecology; abdomen and superficial structures; vascular; and adult echocardiography. - Record data for interpretation and analysis for the supervising physician - Analyze sonograms using critical thinking skills to compose a preliminary report. - Demonstrate excellent therapeutic communication skills with patients and with others in the healthcare setting. - Respect the privacy of the patients by adhering to HIPAA regulations at all times. - Conduct oneself in an ethical and legal manner in accordance with the Code of Professional Conduct of the Society of Diagnostic Medical Sonographers. - Sonographers shall act in the best interests of the patient. - Sonographers shall provide sonographic services with compassion, respect for human dignity, honesty and integrity. - Sonographers shall respect the patient's right to privacy, safeguarding confidential information within the constraints of the law. - Sonographers shall maintain competence in their field. - Sonographers shall assume responsibility for their actions.

-In addition to the regular Admission requirements, students applying to the Diagnostic Medical Sonography program must have the following admissions criteria:
+In addition to the regular Admission requirements, applicants applying to the Diagnostic Medical Sonography program must meet the following admissions criteria:

-- 1. Students wishing to enroll in this program must take a placement test and achieve a minimum score indicated below: - a.
-SLE a minimum score of 17 or - b.
-WBST a minimum score of 267 in verbal and quantitative skills - 2.
-Students enrolling in this program must meet the clinical clearance policy of the college. - 3.
-Student must hold personal health insurance. - 4.
-Student must have a VECHS background check.
+1. Applicants wishing to enroll in this program must take a placement test and achieve the minimum score indicated below:

-Student must complete an Acknowledgement of Florida Statue Section 456.0635
+- a) SLE a minimum score of 17 or - b) WBST a minimum score of 267 in verbal and quantitative skills. - 2.
+Applicants enrolling in this program must meet the clinical clearance policy of the college. - 3.
+Applicants must hold personal health insurance. - 4.
+Applicants must have a VECHS background check. - 5.
+Applicants must complete an Acknowledgement of Florida Statute Section 456.0635.